 How to add the Webhooks app to your whop

 Adding the Webhooks app to your whop is as easy as adding any other app.
 But you have to make sure you have a whop to begin with.
-If you don’t have one, we suggest you take a look at our How to Create a Whop Product guide to see how you can create one in under 5 minutes.
+If you don’t have one, we suggest you take a look at our How to create your own whop guide to see how you can create one in under 5 minutes.

-If you do have a whop ready, let’s see how you can add the app to your whop.
-First, click on the Add apps button under the Admin Area of your whop.
-This will take you to the list of all available apps.
+If you do have a whop ready, let’s see how you can add the app to your whop:

 Using the Webhooks app

-When you first take a look at the Set up section of the Webhooks app, you’ll see a single button, which is all you need.
+When you first take a look at the admin view of the Webhooks app, you’ll see a single button, which is all you need.
 The button is labeled Generate and copy - clicking on it will create a webhook URL for you.

 When a service is trying to make a post request, which means sending a message, it will require a webhook URL to send the post request to.
 After clicking the Generate and copy button, the generated webhook URL will be copied to your clipboard so you can use it in the webhook service you’re going to utilize.